 Our graduates are prepared to:

-- Apply principles and practices of contemporary leadership theory in program design and evaluation of integrative therapies and healing practices
+- Application of principles and practices of contemporary leadership theory, business models, and health policies in program design and evaluation of integrative therapies and healing practices.

 Length and Commitment